stormwright/currencyConverterMVVM/README.md

 # Currency Converter iOS app.
 Model-View-View-Model design pattern.
-No-storyboard.
+Test-Driven Development.
-Basic Currency Converter using the MVVM design pattern and the TDD approach.
+Basic Currency Converter using the MVVM design pattern, TDD approach and non-segue routing.
 This is a template app that can be adapted to the required business cases.
 Fully commented codebase from set-up to release.
 Swift. iOS 13.